 In 1997 the Smiths were enticed to look at two side by side falling down buildings on Broadway known as the Alice Bode Rooming House.
 Alice had died in 1995 at 93 years of age and left sixteen gentlemen boarders in the buildings now known as Saratoga Arms.
 In February of 1998 the Smiths had purchased the buildings, obtained a building permit from the city and commenced a transformation.
 The architect was charged with designing a “Saratoga Porch” that would unite the two buildings.

 The Smiths raised their three daughters “in the business.”
 In 1998 Amy, the eldest of the Smith daughters left the corporate world and came home to run Saratoga Bed and Breakfast and Saratoga Motel while her parents concentrated on the downtown Saratoga Arms hotel.
 Amy’s undergraduate degree from Hamilton College was in philosophy, and her graduate work was in sports management.
 Her employment by a sports marketing company at the 1996 Atlanta Olympics proved invaluable to her parents.
 She revamped the websites, set up an online reservation system and moved her parents and the business into the twenty-first century.

 In 2002 Saratoga Bed and Breakfast and Saratoga Motel was sold, and Amy joined her parents at Saratoga Arms.
 In 2004 and 2005 they oversaw a major expansion to the hotel.
 An addition that features seventeen additional sleeping rooms, a fitness center, offices, and state of the art conference facilities were added in the vacant lot behind the hotel that had been a six car parking lot.

 Saratoga Arms is under the direct supervision of the Smith family.
 Kathleen lives on the premises.
-Amy, Sheila and their families live just a few miles away.
+Amy and her family live just a few blocks away.